guzhaoyuan/MaxonEpos2/README.md

-# epos2
+# MaxonEpos2

-maxon DC motor current control, communicate with rospy
+A controller written in CPP to control maxon DC motor,  support position, velocity & current control, communicate with controller using rospy

 ## Protocal